Sruthi-Gudelli/Content-Monetization-Modeler/README.md

 ---

 ## Live Demo
-Check out the live app deployed on Render here: [https://content-monetization-modeler-bnj0.onrender.com]
+Check out the live app deployed on Render here: (Launch)[https://content-monetization-modeler-bnj0.onrender.com] *(Note: If the application has been idle, it may take about 1 minute to wake up on the free tier hosting environment).*

 ---